ERaines/ERaines/README.md

 I'm also highly interested in data analysis, especially the analytical challenges and the opportunity to generate meaningful insights.

 Proactive, analytical, and experienced in agile environments.
-I'm seeking a junior developer role where I can contribute to real-world solutions and grow within the tech field...
+I'm seeking a junior developer role where I can contribute to real-world solutions and grow within the tech field.
 Based in Cork, Ireland, and open to remote roles or relocation across the EU or UK.

 # .